djjung2/NBA-Data-Analysis/README.md

 The stakes for choosing and directing NBA teams are high.

+# Process

+After every NBA game, a table of game stats for each time is posted on ESPN.com.

 # Contents

 The djjung2/NBA-Data-Analysis repository consists of 4 folders:

 - **CollectingPlayerStats**: The two Jupyter files collect and clean player stats from almost every game (over 98%) played since the 2009-2010 seasons.
 (We ignore some games due to critical errors during webscraping and the lack of a desire to perform ad hac extraction methods.)
 Included are CSV files that contain the cleaned player data, with name of the form "player\_stats\_{year}\_cleaned.csv".

-- **CollectingTeamStats**: These programs progress from scraping the team stats table of a single game to scraping the team stats tables of entire seasons.
+- **CollectingTeamStats**: The programs here progress from scraping the team stats table of a single game to scraping the team stats tables of entire seasons.
 Included are also the team stats of all games played since the 2009-2010 season, written in the CSV file "all_team_stats_2009_to_2018.csv".

-- **GeneralGameInfo**: These programs collect and organize general game information (one team playing, date of game, game-specific MatchupID, and whether it is a regular season or postseason game) of all games since the 2003-2004 season.
+- **GeneralGameInfo**: The programs here collect and organize general game information (one team playing, date of game, game-specific MatchupID, and whether it is a regular season or postseason game) of all games since the 2003-2004 season.
 Included is a file containing all of this information, named "all_games_04_on.csv".

 - **TeamStatsAnalysis**: These programs do analysis on team stats.
 Most interesting is the adaption of the Hollinger Game Score to classify wins, found in "Analyzing importance of game scores-June19.ipynb" and "Classification with team game scores-June20.ipynb".
 In the latter notebook, we classify winning during the '17-'18 season using this game score, with over 94\% accuracy.
-In the notebook
+I also compare different machine learning methods for classifying wins in "Classification with 2017 and 2018 team stats- June29.ipynb".